marklogic-community/RunDMC/apidoc/config/README.txt

   mappings of function reference categories to resulting (friendlier, more concise) URLs.

+title-aliases.xml
+  This file contains some alternative titles for certain user guides, in order to facilitate the automatic rendering of italicized text in the source to a link to the corresponding guide.

 template.xhtml
   This file contains the HTML wrapper that's used on all the pages of the site.